Program requirements

 2. 4.5 units of course work, of which a minimum of 3.0 units must be at the graduate level, including up to 1.5 units taken outside the department.
 Up to 1.5 units may be taken at the senior undergraduate level within the Department of French and Francophone Studies;

-3. FRAN 599 (7.5 units): Thesis (normally 80 to 120 pages) and an oral defense.
-The thesis topic selected by the candidate must have the approval of both the Supervisory Committee and the Graduate Committee.
-This regulation also applies to any substantial change from the approved topic which the candidate may wish to make in the course of his or her research.
+• FRAN 599 consists of a thesis (normally 80 to 100 pages) and an oral defence.
+The project and thesis proposal describing the topic selected by the candidate must have the approval of both the Supervisory Committee and the Graduate Studies Committee.
+Students in FRAN 599 must defend their proposal.
+Any substantial change from the approved topic which the candidate may wish to make in the course of their research must be approved.

 Resources / Policy documents